TitaniumSrc/TitaniumSrc/tools/projects/android/README.txt

                 mygame/
                     ...
      8. Move the PAF file to 'app/src/main/assets/'.
-     9. In 'app/jni/CMakeLists.txt', set 'PSRC_ROMFS' to the name you gave the PAF file.
+     9. In 'app/jni/CMakeLists.txt', set 'TISRC_ROMFS' to the name you gave the PAF file.

 Building: